albertintech/apai/docs/congress/cmf/fema/legislative-text.md

 States shall redistrict following each House expansion to accommodate increased representation, using:

 1. Population data from the most recent decennial census;
-2. Standards established in Title IV for multi-member districts (if applicable); and
+2. Multi-member district standards established in Title IV, Section 403; and
-3. Traditional redistricting principles for single-member districts (if applicable).
+3. The districting algorithm certified by the Electoral Science Office under Title IV, Section 409.

+States with one Representative are exempt from redistricting requirements, as at-large representation involves no internal district boundary.
+States with two Representatives shall redistrict using the certified algorithm to determine the boundary between two single-member districts.

 ### Section 305.
 Compliance and Oversight